EXECUTIVE POSITIONS

 POSITION SUMMARY

 The College Representatives serve on the ASI Board of Directors (BOD) to voice the concerns and represent the needs of each of the academic colleges.
 One student is elected for each of the seven colleges; however, the Representatives work collaboratively as well to serve the broader student population.
 The College Representatives sit on standing committees in ASI and often serve as student representatives on various University-wide committees.
-Working with their College administrators, the ASI representatives plan events and create opportunities to connect with the students in their discipline in order to establish strong lines of communication between the student body and campus leadership.
+Working with their College administrators, ASI representatives plan events and create opportunities to connect with the students in their discipline in order to establish strong lines of communication between the student body and campus leadership.

 REQUIREMENTS

-- Are not allowed to participate in study abroad during their term and cannot be unreachable by phone or email for more than 1 week at a time
+Are not allowed to participate in study abroad during their term and cannot be unreachable by

 TERM

 The term in office is one academic year beginning June 1 and ending May 31.
 Student leaders are expected to be available throughout the summer for required training and preparation for the year.
 ASI Board member positions are essential roles in the direction and financial oversight of ASI and are required to be available to respond to business matters every day ASI is open, which includes breaks when the campus is open as well as some weekends.
-All ASI student leaders must check email daily and be reachable by phone during business hours throughout their term in office.

 ESSENTIAL DUTIES AND RESPONSIBILITIES